Traffic-blocking farmers now closing in on EU capital in a protest seeking better market conditions

 “It is important that we listen to them,” Belgian Prime Minister Alexander De Croo said.
 “They face gigantic challenges,” from adapting to climate change to countering environmental pollution, he said.

-Belgium currently holds the EU's rotating presidency, and De Croo said that he would address the issue during the summit as a late addition to an agenda centered on providing aid to Ukraine, after Russia's full-scale invasion nearly two years ago.
+Belgium currently holds the EU's rotating presidency, and De Croo said that he would address the issue during the summit as a late addition to an agenda centered on providing more aid to Ukraine as Russia's full-scale invasion approaches nearly two years.

 Despite the widespread inconveniences, governments in the EU are treating protests, which have been mostly peaceful, with extreme caution.